jensbambauer/seriale/site/content/_program.md

                       type: presentation
                       length: 2
                       time: 13:00 | 1pm CET
                       details: "To create an exciting film and series experience having a good sound is just as important as having a good picture.
 Which developments are there currently?
 What is the deal about object based audio and which possibilities and advantages are there compared to the traditional stereo or surround combinations?
 In his lecture, Daniel Jobst focuses on modern technologies.
-After explaining general and technical basics, he will present new creative opportunities in the field of sound design using the example of Dolby Atmos."
+After explaining generell and technical basics, he will present new creative opportunities in the field of sound design using the example of Dolby Atmos."
                       speaker:
                         - name: Daniel Jobst
                           link: daniel-jobst